01. From Files To Databases

 Replacing data atomically by renaming files

-1. If the update is interrupted, you can recover from the old file since it remains intact.
+1. If the update is interrupted, you can recover from the old, intact file.

 2. Concurrent readers won’t get half written data.